shbv/azure_ml/optimize_using_hyperdrive_automl/README.md

 -  More feature engineering could be done - Month & day of week are currently directly mapped to numerical values ; They should ideally be one hot encoded (or set using learned embeddings) since we are setting relative importance.
 -  Can increase the timeout for AutoML experiments or number of Hyperdrive iterations - so that more model / hyperparameters can be explored
 -  Use a better metric (like AUC / precision*) to evaluate models, since accuracy is not a good metric for datasets with imbalanced output classes
--  Evaluation should be done on a test set instead of validation set - since hyperparameter tuning is done on validation set & the model could be overfit to this distribution
+-  Evaluation should be done on a separate test dataset instead of validation dataset - since hyperparameter tuning is done on validation dataset & the model could be overfit to this distribution
--  Use Azure Pipelines to code the steps, so that pipeline can be visualized in ML studio & can be automated better
+-  Use Azure Pipelines to code the pipeline steps, so that pipeline can be visualized in ML studio & can be automated better

 --- Remove ---
 ## Proof of cluster clean up